 WEB_Global_Banner

-ST. LOUIS - Data and analytics are buzzwords in many industries, though in health care they can be lifesaving.
-Mercy is using technology and data to improve patient care and as a result, for the 19th time, has earned the College of Healthcare Information Management Executives (CHIME) Most Wired recognition.
+ST. LOUIS - Mercy continues to pave the path forward using technology to improve patient care and as a result, for the 20th time, has earned the College of Healthcare Information Management Executives (CHIME) Most Wired recognition.

 Mercy doctor's coat

-Among the more than 38,000 organizations surveyed by CHIME, Mercy ranked above peers in categories like analytics and data management, population health, infrastructure and patient engagement.
+Of the more than 55,000 organizations surveyed, Mercy ranked above peers in categories like analytics and data management, population health, infrastructure and patient engagement.
 The survey assessed the adoption, integration and impact of technologies in health care organizations at all stages of development, from early development to industry leading.

 For more information about the CHIME Digital Health Most Wired program, please click here.